SOLID: A Large-Scale Semi-Supervised Dataset for Offensive Language Identification: Introduction

-The taxonomy proposed in \olid makes it possible to represent different kinds of offensive content such as hate speech and cyberbulling as a function of the {\em type} and of the {\em target} of a post.
-For example, many offensive messages targeting a group are likely to be hate speech whereas many offensive messages targeting an individual are likely to be cyberbulling. \olid's taxonomy became popular due to its simplicity and flexibility.
-It has been used to annotate datasets in other languages such as Arabic \cite{mubarak2020arabic} and Greek \cite{pitenis2020offensive}, thus allowing for multilingual learning and analysis.
+This taxonomy makes it possible to represent different kinds of offensive content as a function of the {\em type} and the {\em target}.
+For example, offensive messages targeting a group are likely to be hate speech, whereas such targeting an individual are probably cyberbullying.
+The taxonomy was also used for languages such as Arabic \cite{mubarak-etal-2021-arabic}, and Greek \cite{pitenis-etal-2020-offensive}, allowing for multilingual learning and analysis.

-An inherent feature of the hierarchical annotation approach is that the lower levels of the annotation scheme contain a subset of the instances in the previous level of annotation.
-This represents an important shortcoming as more levels of annotation are included in the taxonomy, the less instances there are be in each lower category, thus making it very difficult to train robust deep learning models on such datasets.
-In addition, due to the natural infrequency of offensive language (e.g.,~less than 3\% of the tweets are offensive when selected at random), obtaining offensive content is a costly and time-consuming effort.
-In this paper, we address these limitation by proposing a new dataset: \textbf{S}emi-Supervised \textbf{O}ffensive \textbf{L}anguage \textbf{I}dentification \textbf{D}atatset (\olidweak).\footnote{Available at: \url{https://sites.google.com/site/offensevalsharedtask/solid}}
+An inherent feature of the hierarchical annotation is that the lower levels of the taxonomy contain a subset of the instances in the higher levels, and thus there are fewer instances in the categories in each subsequent level.
+This makes it very difficult to train robust deep learning models on such datasets.
+Moreover, due to the natural infrequency of offensive language (e.g.,~less than 3\% of the tweets are offensive when selected at random), obtaining offensive content is a costly and time-consuming effort.
+Here, we address these limitations by proposing a new dataset: \textbf{S}emi-Supervised \textbf{O}ffensive \textbf{L}anguage \textbf{I}dentification \textbf{D}ataset (\olidweak{}).